How To Clean A Glass Top Stove Like a Pro

 - A cup of baking soda or just enough to cover the entire surface of the glass top stove

-- Hot soapy water solution that you can make by adding about 1 to 2 tablespoons of your ordinary dishwashing liquid to a bucket or bowl of hot water
+- Hot soapy water solution that you can make by adding about 1 to 2 tablespoons of your ordinary dishwashing soap to a bucket or bowl of hot water

 - Rubber gloves to help protect your hands especially since you will be working with hot soapy water solution